How do I get out of this chickenshit Aliens: Colonial Marines outfit?

 Out of a sense of devotion to the franchise, you might be tempted to endure a bad shooter just so you can shoot aliens.
 I can’t blame you.
 That sense of devotion kept me and my co-op partner going for most of the game.
 The thankfully short game.
 Aliens creeping along the walls, bursting out of ducts, and unfurling themselves from clusters of pipes are iconic images.
 Something so simple as the motion tracker sound effect or the purr of a pulse rifle goes a long way.
 But it all falls apart when the shooting starts, at which point you’re probably not using the pulse rifle anyway because you’ve unlocked the assault rifle and battle rifle, which seem to have been airdropped in from another game, just like these marines who use modern military lingo apparently learned in the 17 weeks since the marines from the movie Aliens were in service.
 Or maybe you are using the pulse rifle because, hey, it’s a pulse rifle, but you’ve upgraded it beyond recognition.
 What began as a cool pulse rifle turns into a stew of various shotgun flamethrower grenade launchers with sniper scopes and alternate electrocharge rounds.
 It’s some of the flexibility of Dead Space 3 with none of the personality.

 The actual action does almost nothing to express the feel of the movie.
 Here the aliens scud along the geometry, stiffly pivot and jink, and leap like crickets.
 They mostly leap like crickets.
 In multiplayer, with you steering them and sticking upgrades onto the various classes, the aliens are even more awkward.
-Aliens: Colonial Marines is less like Aliens as Natural Selection 2.
+Aliens: Colonial Marines is less like Aliens than Natural Selection 2.
 There are also a few non-canonical aliens that make David Fincher’s dog-alien seem downright sensible.
 What do you think of suicide bomber aliens who only make an appearance during an awful stealth level when your weapons get taken away, presumably by the alien that cocooned you?
 Fortunately, he left them all in a duffle bag at the exit to the next level.
 You also have to fight a whole mess of human opponents, of course, this being a shooter by a developer not confident in the premise that shooting cricket-like aliens can sustain a game for five or six hours so it therefore needs a stealth level against exploding pus aliens.

 The story does a bewildering bit of retconning to justify Michael Biehn’s participation.
 His robotic line readings rival Lance Henriksen’s.
 The story barges into the game with the usual cutscenes — this isn’t the sort of game that supports much ingame narrative beyond “go there to press a button” — and proceeds to go nowhere until a five minute denouement after you’ve already finished the queen alien boss battle puzzle, which is effectively undermined when you play it cooperatively.
 I like to think of that final battle as a metaphor for what should have been done with this game: sometimes you should jettison a project into outer space and then scurry away from it at light speed.